-This option specifies that only IPv4 should be used for query transport.
-See also the -6 option.

-This option specifies that only IPv6 should be used for query transport.
-See also the -4 option.

-'''

-The -a ("all") option is normally equivalent to -v -t ANY.
-It also affects the behavior of the -1 list zone option.

-'''

-The -A ("almost all") option is equivalent to -a, except that RRSIG, NSEC, and NSEC3 records are omitted from the output.

-This option specifies the query class, which can be used to lookup HS (Hesiod) or CH (Chaosnet) class resource records.
-The default class is IN (Internet).

-This option indicates that named should check consistency, meaning that host queries the SOA records for zone name from all the listed authoritative name servers for that zone.
-The list of name servers is defined by the NS records that are found for the zone.

-This option prints debugging traces, and is equivalent to the $-{\bf v}$ verbose option.

-This option tells named' to list the zone, meaning the ''host command performs a zone transfer of zone name and prints out the NS, PTR, and address records (A/AAAA).
+- -4 This option specifies that only IPv4 should be used for query transport.
+See also the -6 option. - -6 This option specifies that only IPv6 should be used for query transport.
+See also the -4 option. - -a The -a ("all") option is normally equivalent to -v -t ANY.
+It also affects the behavior of the -1 list zone option. - -A The -A ("almost all") option is equivalent to -a, except that RRSIG, NSEC, and NSEC3 records are omitted from the output. - -c class This option specifies the query class, which can be used to lookup HS (Hesiod) or CH (Chaosnet) class resource records.
+The default class is IN (Internet). - -C This option indicates that named should check consistency, meaning that host queries the SOA records for zone name from all the listed authoritative name servers for that zone.
+The list of name servers is defined by the NS records that are found for the zone. - -d This option prints debugging traces, and is equivalent to the -v verbose option. - -1 This option tells named to list the zone, meaning the host command performs a zone transfer of zone name and prints out the NS, PTR, and address records (A/AAA).

+- -N ndots This option specifies the number of dots (ndots) that have to be in name for it to be considered absolute.
+The default value is that defined using the ndots statement in /etc/resolv.conf, or 1 if no ndots statement is present.
+Names with fewer dots are interpreted as relative names, and are searched for in the domains listed in the search or domain directive in /etc/resolv.conf. - -p port This option specifies the port to query on the server.
+The default is 53. - -r This option specifies a non-recursive query; setting this option clears the RD (recursion desired) bit in the query.
+This means that the name server receiving the query does not attempt to resolve name.
+The -r option enables host to mimic the behavior of a name server by making non-recursive queries, and expecting to receive answers to those queries that can be referrals to other name servers.